maniacx/Battery-Health-Charging/.github/README.md

 * Depends on separate kernel module installation https://github.com/pobrn/qc71_laptop (This kernel module is supported by a third party and I am not in any way not responsible for the kernel module installation, bugs, or damages)
 * Support some model from XMG, Eluktronics, Tuxedo, etc using kernel module.
-* This Extension supports few modal of qc71 laptops which have the below paths.
+* This Extension supports qc71 laptops which have the below paths.
 ```bash
 '/sys/class/power_supply/BAT0/charge_control_end_threshold'
 ```
 ## Changelog
+### Version 11
+Apr 2, 2023
+* Added option to change behavior of system battery indicator
+* In current threshold the text "currently active" will be displayed indicating the current mode

 ### Version 10
 Mar 28, 2023
 * Add option to change index of system indicator in general prefs